wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXXVIII.

 Cruise of the V. S. frigate Essex , _D.
-Porter commander — her defence and capture? at
+Porter commander--her defence and capture? at
 Valparaiso.

 1 NOW while the great lakes and rivers were